Track mileage automatically

 Get started

-How the vehicle registration fee is calculated depends on the state you live in.
-Get an overview of how it’s calculated in each US state in this article.
+How the vehicle registration fee is calculated largely depends on your state, as some states don’t allow this deduction at all.
+Keep reading for a full overview of how it’s calculated in each U.S. state.

 Driversnote